Furestry/Furestry/README.md

-- 📫 How to reach me: Telegram - @sevler or Discord - Sevler#0099
+- 📫 How to reach me: Telegram - @sevler or Discord - sevler